battlecode/battlecode-server-2017/specs.md

 Also included in the release is an example player, the `examplefuncsplayer`.
 It defines `RobotPlayer`, which is a class with a public static `run` method that takes one argument of type `battlecode.common.RobotController`.
 Whenever a new robot is created, the game calls the run method with the robots RobotController as its argument.
 If this method ever finishes, either because it returned or because of an uncaught exception, the robot dies and is removed from the game.
 You are encouraged to wrap your code in loops and exception handlers so that this does not happen.

 The RobotController argument to the RobotPlayer constructor is very important -- this is how you will control your robot.
-RobotController has methods for sensing (e.g. `senseRobotInfo(Robot)`) and performing actions (e.g., `move()`).
+RobotController has methods for sensing (e.g. `senseNearbyObjects`, `senseOre`, etc) and performing actions (e.g., `move()`, `attackLocation()`, etc).
 If you're not sure how to get your robot to do something, the Javadocs for RobotController are a good place to start.

 Notice the while(true) loop, which prevents the run method from returning.
 While the robot is alive, it will be continually cycling through this loop.
-The try/catch block inside the loop prevents the robot from throwing an uncaught exception and dying.
+The try/catch block inside the loop prevents the robot from throwing an uncaught exception and dying from it.

-Appendix B: In-depth Mechanics [bcd19]
+Appendix B: More In-depth Mechanics [bcd19]
 -------------------

 ### Team Memory